unlimited-budget-ecommerce/httpz/README.md

 # HTTPZ - HTTP client

 `httpz` simplify the process of making HTTP requests.
 It a wrapper around `resty.dev/v3`, with built-in request/response logging and opentelemetry tracing middleware.
-It also support retry mechanism.
+It also support retry mechanism and circuit breaker.

 ## Features